csvlewis/ride-with-me-backend/README.md

 #### 1. To get all cities: ####

 To get a list of all the cities, a user can send a POST request to
     https://ride-with-me-backend.herokuapp.com/graphql with the following query in the body:
 ```
 {"query": "{ allCities{name}}"}
 ```
-The Content-Type should be application/json
+The header Content-Type should be application/json

 <details>
   <summary>See example</summary>

 ```
 {
     "data": {